specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

     05/09/2025 - added *-ReportOnly* and *-TenandId* parameters

+    05/13/2025 - added support for a .CSV file with the machine names

 # Overview

 This script provides a scaleable solution to set or change the license type and/or enable or disable the ESU policy on all Azure-connected SQL Servers in a specified scope.